Implementing two-qubit gates at the quantum speed limit: Experimental results

 There are several experimental limitations in this procedure.
 First, as strong microwave drives can heat up the superconducting qubits and cause decoherence, we only send microwave pulses of at most $2\pi \times 6$ MHz in Rabi frequency, roughly 3 times the coupling strength $g$.
 But as we have shown in Fig.\,\ref{fig:OptCNOT}, this limitation should not prevent us from getting close to the analytical speed limit.
 A more noticeable limitation is that we can only generate smoothly varying pulse shapes that approximate the segmented (and thus discontinuous) pulse shapes used in the numerical optimization.
 As the number of segments $M$ increases, this approximation deteriorates while the gate speed increases (and eventually converges).
 For our setup, we choose $M=4$ for the experiment as a sweet spot for balancing the error and speed.
 We note that this limitation can be addressed by numerically optimizing smooth pulse shape functions (such as a train of Gaussian envelopes), although such optimization is more resource intensive.
 Finally, with $r_1,r_2\ne 1$ experimentally, our single-qubit drives will induce a small amount of extra interaction that would in principle allow us to go above the analytical speed limit for sufficiently large $\Omega_{\text{max}}$.
 Our numerical optimizer accounts for this artifact.
 The amount of speedup over the scenario of $r_{1,2}=1$ varies for different target gates.

 Our experimental results are shown in Fig.\,\ref{fig:Experiment}.
 The measured gate fidelity $F$ (red curves) closely matches the one obtained from the numerical simulation of the experiment with no error (blue curves).
 The deviations between the two grow as the gate fidelity gets close to $1$ for reasons we discuss in the next section.
 For the CNOT gate, we were able to achieve $F\approx96.5\%$ experimentally with a gate time of $T=93.7\text{ns}\approx1.32 T_{\text{min}}$ (Fig.\,\ref{fig:Experiment}a).
 We emphasize that this outperforms the CNOT gate implemented using the SWIPHT protocol \cite{swipht_theory} performed on the same hardware ($F\approx94.6\%$ for a gate time of $1.87T_{\text{min}}$ \cite{Long2021}), which is protocol designed specially for our hardware.
+The highest fidelity we achieve is $F\approx 98.3\%$ at time $T\approx1.84T_{\text{min}}$.

 For the SWAP and $\sqrt{\text{SWAP}}$ gates, the extra interactions caused by non-unity $r_1$ and $r_2$ values have a more noticeable effect in speeding up the gates.
 For the SWAP gate (Fig.\,\ref{fig:Experiment}b), we obtain an experimental gate fidelity of $F\approx95.9\%$ at $T=216\text{ns}\approx 1.01T_{\text{min}}$, where theoretically $F\approx 99.997\%$.
 A SWAP gate with such a short time is hard to achieve via a gate sequence using a typical universal gate set, making our method particularly useful given the importance of SWAP gates in many quantum algorithms \cite{IBMprize}.
 For the $\sqrt{\text{SWAP}}$ gate (Fig.\,\ref{fig:Experiment}c), we obtain an experimental gate fidelity of $F\approx97.0\%$ at $T=126\text{ns}\approx 1.18T_{\text{min}}$, with $F\approx 99.999\%$ in theory.